ZiftrCOIN/android-ziftrwallet/README.md

 -------- To get OneWallet projects in eclipse --------

 Do the above first, as the OneWallet Project references the bitcoinj project.

 In Eclipse, do File->Import...
+	Choose 'Existing project into workspace'
+	Import the HOME/android-sdks/extras
+	Make sure only the appcompat project is imported, you don't need all three This project shouldn't have any errors

+In Eclipse, do File->Import...
 	Choose 'Existing android project into workspace' (notice the android) Select the OneWallet folder which was cloned from Github and click finish Right click on the build_dependencies.xml file and do Run As -> Ant Build When it is finished it will print a stack trace error, but ignore it.

+For the OneWallet App:
+	Go into project properties-> Android
+	Remove the Appcompat library (bottom right)
+	Click add and select the appcompat Project previously imported